 - Using a tampon without an applicator is messier as you use your finger to insert.
 It has got to go right inside your vagina for it to fit in properly, meaning more blood gets on your hands.

 - It takes a little bit more time and practise to familiarise yourself with your body to get a non-applicator tampon in smoothly.
 This can be seen as good practice getting comfortable with your body.

 Applicator tampons are exactly the same as non-applicator tampons but instead of inserting the tampon directly with your fingers, they come with either a plastic or cardboard applicator designed to help with insertion.

 - Applicator tampons help to do the hard work by pushing the tampon in for you.
 They’re arguably more comfortable and easier to use!

-- Using applicator tampons can be less messy as the applicator deals with the blood, rather than your finger
+- Using applicator tampons can be less messy as the applicator deals with the blood, rather than your finger.

 - Did you know about 20% of vaginas have a naturally retroverted uterus (where the uterus tilts backwards towards the spine instead of forwards)?
-Using an applicator can be more painful and inflexible to insert if you have one
+Using an applicator can be more painful and inflexible to insert if you have one.

-Whichever you choose, don’t be ashamed to talk to family or friends about your period – we all have them!
+Don’t be ashamed to talk to family or friends about your period – we all have them!
 They might have some words of wisdom or funny stories to share that’ll help with your choice.
 Or you can always message us on Facebook or Instagram if you have any period-related questions.